 Earlier, I found a report from college.
-My last root in her drawer, for the trouble it caused.
+My last root in her drawer for the trouble it caused.
 The report was dire.
-I gave her a chance: ‘have you not been given a report?’
+I gave her a chance: ‘Have you been given a report?’
 ‘No it’s the failing students who get them.’
 I held out the yellow form.
 ‘Oh,’ she said.
-Her dad backed his van up the drive; we saw him through the window.
-‘Don’t tell dad,’ she pleaded.
+Her dad backed his van up the drive.
+We saw him through the window.
+‘Don’t tell Dad,’ she pleaded.
 ‘No, but you can.’
-She chose not to, and went out of the back door, as we sat out front.
+Laura chose not to.
+She went out of the back door.
 She disappeared down the lane.

-I told him of the report.
-He demanded she leave college and get a job.
-I took her to the knicker factory for an application form, made her walk the factory floor, taste the clatter of machines.
+I told Husband about the report.
+He demanded Laura leave college and get a job.
+I took her to the knicker factory for an application form.
+She walked the factory floor, tasted the clatter of machines.
 She promised to knuckle down to study.
-I begged my husband to let her stay at college.
-And it was so, for he’d do anything to please me.
+I begged Husband to let her stay at college.
+And it was so, to please me.

-She rang from Tenerife, an intruder in the room.
-Bella had to go to the police station, she had been awakened by the thief, and she had punched her.
-There was another phone call late at night.
-She with her friends had been kicked out of their apartment for not making the beds!
+Laura rang from Tenerife, an intruder in the room.
+Laura had to go to the police station.
+She had been awakened by a thief, and Laura had punched her.
+There was another phone call late at night from Tenerife.
+Laura and friends had been kicked out of their apartment for not making the beds!
 She said.

-For two years support: a big fat zero.
+For two years support at college: a big fat zero.